pedrommcarrasco/Hover/README.md

 Hover was created for personal use but dynamic enough to be an open-source framework.
 As such, while functional, it may lack some additional customization.
 If there's something missing that you need, feel free to ask me here or on [Twitter](https://twitter.com/pedrommcarrasco).

 # ⛔ License
-Constrictor's available under the MIT license.
+Hover's available under the MIT license.
 See the [LICENSE](https://github.com/pedrommcarrasco/Hover/blob/master/LICENSE) file for more information.